Incremental Sequence Classification with Temporal Consistency: Limitations future work

 We have introduced TC-$\lambda$, a loss function for training incremental sequence classifiers that draws on insights from TD learning to improve predictive performance.
 Our empirical results focus on text classification with transformers, but our approach is architecture-agnostic and applicable to any sequence classification problem.
 Future work could explore its effectiveness on multimodal applications, such as predicting task success from video frames in robotics~\citep{du2023vision} and games~\citep{fan2022minedojo}.

-With a limited compute budget, we have prioritized small-scale experiments.
+Given a limited compute budget, we have prioritized small-scale experiments.
 This has enabled us to run comprehensive hyperparameter sweeps and to report performance averaged over multiple random seeds, increasing our confidence in the results.
-Our experiments suggest that TC-$\lambda$ could benefit models at all scales (Figure~\ref{fig:ohsumed-large}), however, scaling beyond than \SI{1.3}{\billion} parameters remains an open question.
+Our experiments suggest that TC-$\lambda$ could benefit models at all scales (Figure~\ref{fig:ohsumed-large}).
+However, the effectiveness of temporally-consistent methods with models larger than \SI{1.3}{\billion} parameters has not yet been systematically evaluated.
 Likewise, while our experiments on LLM verification and test-time scaling show promise, further evaluation is needed, particularly in combination with state-of-the-art approaches such as speculative rejection~\citep{sun2024fast}.

 Finally, a promising direction for future work is applying TC-$\lambda$ to multi-token prediction~\citep{stern2018blockwise}, which has been shown to improve LLM pre-training~\citep{gloeckle2024better, liu2024deepseek} and accelerate inference~\citep{cai2024medusa}.
 Importantly, calibrated multi-token predictive distributions should satisfy a temporal-consistency condition that is similar to~\eqref{eq:consistency}, making this a natural fit for our approach.